-Tobacco related diseases are not proportionately distributed, with the greatest incidence and mortality falling on communities of color and other specific subpopulations throughout the state.
-African Americans have the highest lung cancer rates in the state; Latino's have the greatest exposure to secondhand smoke while at work; Vietnamese, Koreans and American Indians have some of the highest smoking rates in the state; 40% of cigarettes are purchased by persons with mental illness; LGBT smoking rates are significantly higher than the general population; and women and girls of low socioeconomic status (SES) are at increased risk for lung cancer.
-Understanding how and why different subpopulations of Californians use tobacco products and whether there are discernible differences in the health consequences of their use are critical steps towards reducing tobacco-related health disparities.
+Tobacco related diseases are not proportionately distributed in California, with the greatest incidence and mortality falling on communities of color, the LGBT community, the poor, and persons with mental illness.
+African Americans and Vietnamese men have the highest lung cancer rates in the state; Latino's have the greatest exposure to secondhand smoke while at work; Vietnamese, Koreans and American Indians have some of the highest smoking rates in the state; close to half of cigarettes sold are purchased by persons with mental illness; LGBT smoking rates are significantly higher than the general population; and persons of low socioeconomic status (SES) have low cessation rates and are at increased risk for lung cancer.
+Understanding how and why different sub-populations of Californians use tobacco products and whether there are discernible differences in the health consequences of their use are critical steps towards reducing tobacco-related health disparities.

-With the constant migration of people from the Pacific Basin and Rim, South and Central America and Mexico, coupled with in-migration from other states, California presents tobacco control researchers with an extremely rich and heterogeneous population.
-The TRDRP encourages all investigators to capitalize on this population diversity to craft research proposals that seek to understand and mitigate tobacco related health disparities.
-Geography, occupation, ethnicity, race, gender, sexual or gender orientation, culture, military background, age, SES, and/or disability can define populations experiencing tobacco-related health disparities.
-Consistent with this priority, all investigators should focus their studies on one or more specific disproportionately impacted group or sub-population rather than on generally diverse samples of participants.
+With the constant migration of people from the Pacific Basin and Rim, Asian countries, South and Central America and Mexico, coupled with in-migration from other states, California presents tobacco control researchers with an extremely rich and heterogeneous population.
+The TRDRP encourages all investigators to capitalize on this population diversity to craft research proposals that seek to understand and mitigate tobacco related health disparities and promote equity.
+Geography, occupation, ethnicity, race, gender, sexual or gender orientation, culture, active duty and veteran military background, age (youth and the elderly), SES, and/or disability can define populations experiencing tobacco-related health disparities.
+Consistent with this priority, all investigators should focus their studies on one or more specific disproportionately impacted groups rather than generally diverse samples of participants.